[Cialug] Suse and Windows XP

 ext3 is really just ext2 with journaling.

-can use the read-only NTFS driver to access your system data via Linux.
-You
+but you can use the read-only NTFS driver to access your system data

-can also (if all partitions are ext3) see your Linux data from Windows.
+via Linux.
+You can also (if all partitions are ext3) see your Linux

-can tell you from experience, it's just not worth it.
-Once you start
+paths.
+I can tell you from experience, it's just not worth it.

 More information about the Cialug